 Disinfecting Common Types of Makeup

-Sanitizing makeup is extremely important given that these products touch your face so frequently.
-If you’ve shared makeup with friends or been sick while using it, you’ll want to sanitize it then, too.
+Sanitizing makeup is extremely important because these products touch your face so frequently.
+If you’ve shared makeup with friends or been sick while using it, you’ll want to sanitize your products.
 Makeup is exposed to an abundance of germs, making its cleaning something you cannot dismiss.

 How to Sanitize Eyeshadow